anesskap12/US_BabyNames_1880_2010/README.md

-# US_BabyNames_1880_2010
+# US_BabyNames_1880_2010 Analysis

+### Introduction
-evolution of female and male baby names in the us from 1880 to 2010 this data Analysis projects aims to analyse some aspects of the evolution of the us baby names in the period going from 1880 to 2010 with this DataSet we can do a lot of things:
+the data between our hands in this project is the evolution of female and male baby names in the united states from 1880 to 2010 this data Analysis projects aims to analyse some aspects of the evolution of the us baby names in the period going from 1880 to 2010 a lot can be done using this data,we can for example:

--Visualize the proportion of babies given a particular name (your own, or another name) over time
+-Visualize the proportion of babies given a particular name over time

 -Determine the relative rank of a name